vectordotdev/timber-ruby/README.md

 ## How does it work?

-Timber automatically structures your logs by taking advantage of public APIs.
+Timber takes advantage of public APIs.
 For example, by subscribing to `ActiveSupport::Notifications`, Timber can automatically turn this:

 ```
 Completed 200 OK in 117ms (Views: 85.2ms | ActiveRecord: 25.3ms)